iElvxn/iElvxn/README.md

 ### :smirk: Other Accounts

-I have been interested in coding since I was in highschool.
-I started off coding using block Scratch code and grew to learn line langauges such as Python and Java.
-At 13 I used my Java knowledge to experiment with Minecraft plugins and started to create my own.
-At around 14 - 15 I started to try creating my own games in Unity, where I dipped my toes into C#.
-Now I am playing around with Web Design and languages such as HTML, CSS and JavaScript.
-I have tried tools such as Node.js and React, however, I am still learning!
+I have been interested in coding since I was in high school.
+I started off coding by creating Roblox games that had garnered thousands of players.
+Now I'm creating full-stack web and mobile applications and exploring AI/ML integrations!

 # :round_pushpin: What Am I Doing?
 - :clipboard: Currently I am: